dnl-rss/secureum-slot2-solidity101/00_precontract.md

 pragma abicoder v2;
 ```

-The new `abicoder v2` is enabled by default as a superset of `v1`:
+The new `abicoder v2`
+- contains all the features of `v1`
+- is enabled by *default*
-- `v2` can encode and decode arbitrarily nested arrays and structs, although this may produce suboptimal code and is not as robustly tested as the v1 encoder.
+- can encode and decode arbitrarily *nested arrays and structs*, although this may produce suboptimal code and is not as robustly tested as the `v1` encoder.
-- `v2` contracts can interact freely with `v1` or `v2` contracts.
+- can interact freely with `v1` or `v2` contracts.

-- `v1` contracts will throw an error when decoding types only supported by `v2`.
-Upgrading the abicoder version will resolve the issue.
+`v1` contracts will throw an `Error` when decoding types only supported by `v2` (nested arrays and structs).
+Upgrading to `abicoder v2` will resolve the issue.

 This `pragma` applies to all code in the file, regardless of where the code ends up.
-- A contract compiled with abicoder `v1` can still contain code using the new encoder by inheriting from another contract.
+- A contract compiled with `abicoder v1` may still contain code using the `v2` encoder by *inheriting* from another contract.
-- This is okay as long as the new types are used internally and not in external function signatures.
+- This is okay as long as the `v2` types are used internally and not in external function signatures.

 #### 9. Experimental pragmas

-This `pragma` enables experimental compiler features that are not robustly tested and not yet enabled by default.
+The **experimental** `pragma` enables compiler features that are *not robustly tested* and *not yet enabled by default*.

-> The only experimental pragma at the time of writing is that of a Satisfiability Modulo Theories (SMT) checker:
+> The Satisfiability Modulo Theories (SMT) checker is an experimental feature:

 ```solidity
 pragma experimental SMTChecker;